O365/python-o365/README.md

 Both allow pretty much the same options (depending on the api version used).

+The `Account` Class  will select the most apropriate protocol based on the auth method:
-When using basic authentication the protocol defaults to `MSOffice365Protocol` (because Microsoft Graph doesn't allow basic authentication).
+- When using basic authentication the protocol defaults to `MSOffice365Protocol` (because Microsoft Graph doesn't allow basic authentication).
-When using oauth authentication the protocol defaults to `MSGraphProtocol`.
+- When using oauth authentication the protocol defaults to `MSGraphProtocol`.

 You can implement your own protocols by inheriting from `Protocol` to communicate with other Microsoft APIs.